-Re-Doing Failed Knee Surgery
+Re-doing Failed Knee Surgery

-It required opening from the back of the knee, which is a difficult and sensitive area of the knee because the blood vessels supplying the leg lies in that area.
+It required opening from the back of the knee, which is a difficult and sensitive area of the knee because the blood vessels supplying the leg lie in that area.
 It needed surgery from front and back.

 We took him up for surgery, removed the screws from front, and then turned the patient over.
 We could successfully reposition the fracture, and fix it with plate and screws.
 We could bend his knee fully on the operation table itself.
 The patient could move his knee the very next day, and reached a nearly normal knee in 4 months.